denten-books/plain-text/main.md

 will be different from yours.
 A related corollary to the distinction between medium and format of the system is the user's ability to perceive quantities.
-Were humans endowed with a magical ability to perceive the exact number of water molecules in a beaker, previously analog systems like unmarked beakers would in effect become digital.
-Similarly, were all humans endowed with hands of a definite size and volume, "handfuls" would also be counted as a digital system or representation.
-The physical, perceptual, and cognitive abilities of the entity doing the counting affects the ontological status of the system.
+Were humans endowed with a magical ability to perceive the exact number of water molecules in a beaker, previously analog systems (like unmarked beakers) would in effect become digital.
+Similarly, were all humans endowed with hands of a definite size and volume, "handfuls" would also be counted as discrete and therefore digital quantities.
+The physical, perceptual, and cognitive capabilities of the "user" (reader, audience, perceiver) affect the ontological status of the system.
+It makes

 The movement from medium to format, radically destabilizes Goodman's original intuitions.
 Where Kernighan and Goodman begin with physical properties of